1. You have a right to have an advocate:

 4. You have a right to expect service providers to give you good support.

-The law says service providers must help you to meet your goals in life.
+The law says service providers must help you to meet your goals in your plan.

-The law also says service providers must help you be part of the community.
+The law also says service providers must support you be part of the community.

 The law also says service providers must do their job well.